 We seek inspiration from our Higher Power to guide our thoughts and actions.

 Am I taking a daily inventory of myself?

 a) Every night before you go to bed, think of all of the incidents and situations during the day, when you have practiced your defect(s) of character.

 b) You may want to discuss the incidents and situations with the person you harmed (including yourself).
 Promptly admit you were wrong when you practiced your defect(s) of character.
 You will have a clean conscience.

 c) Discuss how you would like to act and behave in the future, without practicing those defects of character.

+Working guide for Step 10.
 Read and share your story about Step 10 Here: Step 10